nev3rfail/diakritika/README.md

 ### Key points
-* `diakritika` is a simple daemon that allows you to type your favourite european language's modifiers (`diacritics`) in a way that does not twist your arm and does not take away your @s and #s and $s.
+* `diakritika` is a simple Windows daemon that allows you to type your favourite european language's modifiers (`diacritics`) in a way that does not twist your arm and does not take away your @s and #s and $s.
 You can now say goodbye to your horrible Czech keyboard!
 * Program is controlled with a simple configuration file with hot-reload*.
 * Sample config uses Czech letters for US layout and Ukrainian letters for the russian layout.